NielsRogge/Vision-Transformer-papers/README.md

 # Vision-Transformer-papers

-This repository contains an overview of all the follow-up works based on the original [Vision Transformer (ViT)](https://arxiv.org/abs/2010.11929) by Google.
+This repository contains a (non-exhaustive) overview of all the follow-up works based on the original [Vision Transformer (ViT)](https://arxiv.org/abs/2010.11929) by Google.

 ## Distillation:
 * DeiT (Data-efficient Image Transformers): https://arxiv.org/abs/2012.12877